Betty Boothroyd

 Betty Boothroyd, Baroness Boothroyd (8 October 1929 – 26 February 2023), was a British politician who served as a member of Parliament (MP) for West Bromwich and West Bromwich West from 1973 to 2000.
 A member of the Labour Party, she served as Speaker of the House of Commons from 1992 to 2000.
 She was previously a Deputy Speaker from 1987 to 1992.
-She was the first and as of 2025, the only woman to serve as Speaker.
+She was the first and as of 2026, the only woman to serve as Speaker.
 Boothroyd later sat in the House of Lords as, in accordance with tradition, a crossbench peer.

 Early life

-Boothroyd was born in Dewsbury, Yorkshire, in 1929, as the only child of Ben Archibald Boothroyd (1886–1948) and his second wife Mary (née Butterfield, 1901–1982), both textile workers.
-She was educated at council schools and went on to study at Dewsbury College of Commerce and Art (now Kirklees College).
-From 1946 to 1952, she worked as a dancer, as a member of the Tiller Girls dancing troupe, briefly appearing at the London Palladium.
+Boothroyd was born in Dewsbury, West Yorkshire, in 1929, as the only child of Ben Archibald Boothroyd (1886–1948) and his second wife Mary (née Butterfield, 1901–1982), both textile workers.

+Boothroyd was educated at council schools and went on to study at Dewsbury College of Commerce and Art (now Kirklees College).
+Boothroyd joined the Labour Party as a teenager.
+She attended Labour League of Youth rallies in Huddersfield, Leeds and Wakefield to listen to speeches by Labour politicians Clement Attlee, Jennie Lee, Aneurin Bevan and Alice Bacon.

+Boothroyd's first job was at Bickers department store in Dewsbury.
+From 1946 to 1952, she worked as a dancer, as a member of the Tiller Girls dancing troupe, briefly appearing at the London Palladium in the West End.
 A foot infection brought an end to her dancing career and she entered politics, something then unusual, as the political world was heavily male-dominated and mostly aristocratic.

 During the mid-to-late 1950s, Boothroyd worked as secretary to Labour MPs Barbara Castle and Geoffrey de Freitas.
 In 1960, she travelled to the United States to see the Kennedy campaign.
 She subsequently worked in Washington, DC as a legislative assistant to American Congressman Silvio Conte, between 1960 and 1962.
 When she returned to London, she resumed her work as a secretary and political assistant to various senior Labour politicians including Under-Secretary of State for Foreign Affairs Harry Walston.
 In 1965, she was elected to a seat on Hammersmith Borough Council, in Gibbs Green ward, where she remained until 1968.

 Member of Parliament

-Running for the Labour Party, Boothroyd contested several seats – Leicester South East in 1957, Peterborough in 1959, Nelson and Colne in 1968, and Rossendale in 1970 – before being elected Member of Parliament (MP) for West Bromwich in a by-election in 1973.
-She represented the constituency for 27 years.
+Standing for the Labour Party, Boothroyd contested several seats – Leicester South East in 1957, Peterborough in 1959, Nelson and Colne in 1968, and Rossendale in 1970 – before being elected Member of Parliament (MP) for West Bromwich in a by-election in May 1973.
+She represented the constituency for 27 years and was succeeded by Adrian Bailey in 2000.

 In 1974, Boothroyd was appointed an assistant Government Whip.
 In 1975, she became a Government-appointed member of the then European Common Assembly (ECSC) until she was discharged in 1977.
 In 1979, she became a member of the Select committee on Foreign Affairs, until 1981, and of the Speaker's Panel of Chairmen, until 1 January 2000.
 She was a member of the Labour Party National Executive Committee (NEC) from 1981 to 1987, and the House of Commons Commission from 1983 to 1987.